odicforcesounds/The-Challenge/docs/README.md

 Open Your Eyes.
 What Can You See, what Can You Do?

 ## Let me think, since I already feel...
-I am the reader!

-I am a Coder, and I wish to code and help to build this world wide challenge!
+You are a Coder, and You wish to code and help to build this world wide challenge!

 #### - Click [here](../plan/Questions.md) to read the common questions we shared